Hms1000/connection-checker/README.md

 ## Screenshot

-- Here is a screenshot of the tool in action showing scenarios where the internet is on and when its off.
+- Here is a screenshot of the tool in action, showing scenarios where the internet is on and when its off.

  ![Connection Checker Screenshot](images/connection-checker.png)